2024 Solar Eclipse: RVing to Mexico for the Ultimate Viewing Experience

 Published on April 26th, 2023 by Rene Agredano

-Here in the U.S., you can enjoy the best solar eclipse RV camping spots in slivers of Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, and Maine.
-However, the weather may or may not be great, and many RV destinations are already booked.
+If you don’t want to RV to Mexico for the eclipse, you can still enjoy the eclipse viewing camping spots in Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, and Maine.
+However, the weather may or may not be great in April.
+And sadly, many RV destinations are already booked.
+That’s why Mexico is a better bet to see the eclipse.

 Sign up for the newsletter today!